What is population growth?

 Nonetheless, since that time the rate of growth in food productivity has continued to outstrip population growth in absolute terms.
 Optimistic theorists have argued that technology growth will permit this trend to continue at least until the population reaches 10 billion - although this claim is heavily contested.

-It is nonetheless the case that famine and poverty continue to exist in a world whose resources, if divided equally amongst all, could support the current population level.
-Large-scale global redistribution of wealth and resources, however, is a proposition that would pose an enormous challenge to the prevailing world order, and is naturally unattractive to the "haves".
+It is nonetheless the case that famine and poverty continue to exist in a world whose resources, if divided more equally, could support the current population level.
+Large-scale global redistribution of wealth and resources, however, is a proposition that would pose an enormous challenge to the prevailing world order, and is naturally unattractive to the “haves”.

-Population growth is nonetheless widely regarded as a contributing factor to a number of other problems besides the threat of overpopulation.
+Population growth is nonetheless widely regarded as a contributing factor to a number of other problems.
 70 per cent of deforestation worldwide is directly caused by population growth.
 As human numbers increase, natural habitats are destroyed.
-Population growth can therefore cause a deficiency in food, water and forested areas that are important for the world's survival.
+Population growth can therefore cause a deficiency in food, water and forested areas that are important for the world’s survival.
 As population grows, consumption needs increase which causes greater poverty.
 More people use more energy, release more greenhouse gases and increase global warming.

-Furthermore, the poor reproductive health that has accompanied population growth in many parts of the developing world is producing an HIV/AIDS epidemic of massive proportions.
-Religious and ideological barriers are frequently accused of standing in the way of improving reproductive health and stemming population growth, particularly the opposition of the Roman Catholic Church to birth control and family planning.
+Furthermore, the poor reproductive health that has accompanied population growth in many parts of the developing world has been associated with an HIV/AIDS epidemic of massive proportions.
+Religious and ideological barriers are frequently accused of standing in the way of improving reproductive health and stemming population growth, including the opposition of the Roman Catholic Church to birth control and family planning.

 Most countries treat reproduction as something that cannot be regulated, but a few do not.
-China has a well-known "one-child rule", introduced in 1979, explicitly as a means of controlling population (although it only applies to ethnic Han Chinese living in urban areas).
-Its effectiveness is widely questioned, and its human rights implications are frequently condemned.
-Following a devastating earthquake in the country in May 2008, in which thousands of children were killed, Chinese officials announced that parents whose child had been killed, severely injured or disabled, would be allowed to have another child.
+Up until 2013, China was well known for a “one-child rule”, introduced in 1979, explicitly as a means of controlling population.
+Its effectiveness was widely questioned, and its human rights implications were frequently condemned.
+In May 2021, China announced it was to allow parents to have up to three children.

 Statistics